Juan de Juni

 Entombment (1541-4)

-This work, commissioned by Fray Antonio de Guevara, bishop of Mondonedo, was housed in what was then the Franciscan abbey in Valladolid, on part of a reredos installed in the funeral chapel.
+This group statue, commissioned by Fray Antonio de Guevara, bishop of Mondonedo, was housed in what was then the Franciscan abbey in Valladolid, on part of a reredos installed in the funeral chapel.
 The group numbers seven figures.
 Six are arranged in a balanced classical style about the figure of the dead Christ: The Virgin Mary, Saint John, Salome and Joseph of Arimatea, Mary Magdalene, and Nicodemus.
 The corpse's colouring (with its blackened congealed blood) and broken hands, convey the horror of death.
 The six others prepare the body for burial while expressing their distraught reactions to Christ's death.
 Overall, a complex and intensely expressive piece of sculpture, which uses the full gamut of movement, facial distortion and extreme posture to convey immense the type of religious fervour which was preached in Spain during the mid-16th century.

 • For the evolution and development of the visual arts, see: History of Art.